hydraulic-institute/edb/readme.md

 -----
 title: Worked Example
 date: April 16th, 2019
+author: Scott Frees
 -----
 ```

+Note that `date` and `author` are optional.
+If you add them, they will appear at the bottom of the page.

 ## Directory and File Naming
 As described below, the title of directories and pages that *users* see in their browser is **not** determined by the file / directory names you create in the `source` directory - the public facing names are defined in the metadata blocks within the directories and files.